 - Complete the Application for Graduation form available in the MATC office or online. - Satisfactorily complete all course work for technical certificate/degree.
-(Satisfactory completion is defined within each course syllabus.) - Achieve a cumulative GPA of 2.0 or higher. - If applying for Associate of Applied Science degree, provide an official transcript verifying high school graduation or General Education Development (GED) program completion. - Provide official transcripts verifying transfer courses from regionally accredited colleges and universities. - Fulfill all financial obligations to Manhattan Area Technical College.
+(Satisfactory completion is defined within each course syllabus.) - Achieve a cumulative GPA of 2.0 or higher. - Student must have no more than 6 credit hours of course requirements remaining to complete the Certificate/Degree. - Fulfill all financial obligations to Manhattan Area Technical College.